leoparenti/ColorAutoGen/README.md

 ```
 **generated**
 - Package name: Genereted**Color**
 - variable to use in your Project (es.
-UIColor.variable.nameColor, Color.variable.nameColor)
+UIColor.generated.nameColor, Color.generated.nameColor)

 # Options:
 ```